Samsung/tizen-docs/docs/training/web/process/run-debug-app-w.md

     <div class="note">

+    **Note** <br>
-    **Note** The Web Inspector always opens in a new window.
+    The Web Inspector always opens in a new window.
 Life-cycle synchronization between the application to be debugged and the Web Inspector browser is not supported.
-    Installing the Google Chromea?¡Ë browser on the device is mandatory for the Web Inspector to work.
-When the Google Chromea?¡Ë browser is installed on the device, the Tizen Studio automatically detects it.
+    Installing the Google Chromeâ„¢ browser on the device is mandatory for the Web Inspector to work.
+When the Google Chromeâ„¢ browser is installed on the device, the Tizen Studio automatically detects it.
     To select the browser path, go to
     `Window > Preferences > Tizen Studio > Web > Chrome`.